3sanket3/3sanket3/content/posts/2019-04-19---nodejs-tutorial-series-setup-basic-node-server.md

   - "server"
   - "express"

 description: "This is the first issue of Node.js tutorial series.
-We will setup basic Node Server from an empty folder"
+We will setup basic Node Server from an empty folder using express.js"
 ---

 This series will cover